lsst-tstn/tstn-012/index.rst

-   **Upper panel:** Data for the optimum M1 support pressure vs. elevation (blue dots) alongside a linear and a 7th-order polynomial fit with the normal gravity vector. **Lower panel:** Residue when using the linear (solid blue line) and the 7th-order (solid orange line) polynomial fit.
+   **Upper panel:** Data for the optimum M1 support pressure vs. elevation (blue dots) alongside a linear and a 7th-order polynomial fit with the normal gravity vector. **Lower panel:** Residuals when using the linear (solid blue line) and the 7th-order (solid orange line) polynomial fit.

 In the bottom panel of :numref:`fig-pressure-elevation` we show the residue of linear and 7th-order (solid orange line) polynomial fit.
-It is clear that there are systematic residue in the linear fit.
-We increased the order of the fit until the residues was satisfactorily.
+It is clear that there are systematic residuals in the linear fit.
+We increased the order of the fit until the residual was satisfactorily.
 Since there are no apparent small scale structures we are not particularly worried about overfitting the data.

 The output of the fit is shown in :numref:`table-fit-coeff`.